-Monday: An ultra-competitive team quiz for incredible prizes and trophies...
+Sunday: An ultra-competitive team quiz for incredible prizes and trophies.

 Tuesday: During our excavation season we run a series of lectures at St. Mary’s Church, Sedgeford, which feature a range of stimulating speakers on both local and more general archaeological and historical themes.

-Wednesday: A 'night off' with activities depending on the weather.
-A trip to a nearby beach, football in the local park or a trip out to the cinema to catch a film are all possibilities.
+Thursday: A 'night off' with activities depending on the weather.
+A trip to a nearby beach, football in the local park, or a trip out to the cinema to catch a film are all possibilities.